po-ket/Diet-meal-planner/README.md

 ```

 #### Learnings through this project

-- The Edamam API allows to query for recipes based on several parameters.
-However not all of them return apt results.
 I had to tweak my survey form to include only those fields that successfully returned some results.
 - Having components that don't require to maintain state should be written as stateless components.
-Some of the advantages of this approach is nicely discussed in [this](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc) article.